CATALOG of

 KnowledgeLink offers several pre-packaged courses in

-voice, data, and wireless telecommunications, with special emphasis on cable telecommunications
+voice, data, and wireless telecommunications, with special emphasis on cable

-systems.
-We can provide a subject matter expert-instructor who will deliver the
+telecommunications systems.
+We can provide a subject matter expert-instructor

-course at your location or at our classroom, or a set of courseware that can be
+who will deliver the course at your location or at our classroom, or a set of

-used by your trainer.
-Our courseware consists of student workbooks and instructor
+courseware that can be used by your trainer.
+Our courseware consists of student

-guides and visual aids.
-Of course, we can customize any of our prepackaged
+workbooks and instructor guides and visual aids.
+Of course, we can customize

-course offerings to meet the specific needs of your firm.
+any of our prepackaged course offerings to meet the specific needs of your

 Digital Technology and Data Communications for